TICHOJEBEC-SK/cs2-banlist/README.md

 - MySQL 5.2+
 - PHP 8+

-Version Banlist v1.0.0 is functional only with the modified MiniAdmin plugin v1.0.2, which can be found in the repository.
-No other version is compatible with the Banlist system.
+**Version Banlist v1.0.0 is functional only with the modified MiniAdmin plugin v1.0.2, which can be found in the repository.
+No other version is compatible with the Banlist system.**

 - Upload Banlist to your website and install it. www.yourweb.com/install.php
 - Upload the MiniAdmin plugin to your cs2 server and restart it.
 - Now, a file named database.json has been created in the ../plugins/MiniAdmin/ directory.
 - Edit the database.json file and enter the same MySQL connect details as during the website installation.
-The configuration is generated automatically next to the plugin dll
+- Restart the server.
 ```
 database.json
 {